ariasmiguel/bristol_gate/README.md

 - **Use verbose mode**: Add `--verbose` to see detailed progress
 - **Issues on GitHub**: [Report bugs or ask questions](https://github.com/ariasmiguel/bristol_gate/issues)

+## 📄 **License**

+**Bristol Gate is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**

+✅ **You CAN:**
+- Use for personal projects and research
+- Modify and adapt the code
+- Share with others (with attribution)
+- Use for academic research and education

+❌ **You CANNOT:**
+- Use for commercial purposes or profit
+- Sell the software or derivatives
+- Use in commercial products/services
+- Use for commercial consulting or research

+For commercial licensing inquiries, please contact the author.

 ---

 ## 🚀 Quick Setup